Revised Annex 1, EudraLex Volume 4: Deadline to Comply: August 2023

 Benefit from ProPharma Expertise and Tools to Ensure Your Future Annex 1 Compliance

-Partner with ProPharma to ensure future Annex 1 compliance and benefit from our expertise and tools to enable an effective review of your situation.
+Partner with ProPharma to ensure future Annex 1 compliance and benefit from our expertise and tools for an effective review of your situation.

 We offer the following approach supported by our experts:

-2. CCS review using ProPharma’s proprietary CCS template as starting point.
+2. Review the CCS using ProPharma's template as a starting point.

 Contact Us